weierophinney/pastebin/README.txt

     chmod -R a+rwX <packagedir>/application/data

+6. Make the directory public/api/v1 world writeable; this can be accomplished on *nix systems using:

+    chmod a+rwX <packagedir>/public/api/v1

+   This will only affect you when you set the application environment to "production", at which time artifacts will be written to the directory.

-6. Create a vhost that points its DocumentRoot to the public subdirectory.
+7. Create a vhost that points its DocumentRoot to the public subdirectory.
 As an example:

     <VirtualHost *>